chenliweisg/PhoneEcommerce/README.md

 * Feature 13 - top up user balance
 * Feature 14 - filter category
 * Feature 15 - Add/remove quantity
+* Feature 16 - product promotion for 24 hour

 ## Technology used
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.